EdvardM/railsgirls-ruby/basics.md

 ## Introduction

 Welcome to the wonderful world of Programming!

-While there are practically no limits to magic of what one can accomplish with programs, even the most wonderful, complex programs are built of components that in turn contain more simple components, those containing more simple things and so on, eventually to the point where we deal with just very simple language primitives.
+Programming is all about abstracting complex things.
+While there are practically no limits to what one can accomplish with programming, even the most complex ones contain components that consist of more simple components, until the component deals with just basic language primitives.

-These simple primitives are building blocks of all programs, and quite complex things can be done easily by using just those.
+Those basic primitives are things that every program contains, and quite complex things can be done easily by using just those.

 ### Why yet another tutorial?

-There are several much better tutorials, but I find even the shortest of those a bit too long and involved.
-[Why The Lucky Stiff's](http://mislav.uniqpath.com/poignant-guide/book/chapter-1.html) is an excellent one and far from dry, but it's long (still recommend it though!).
-My attempt is to introduce the least amount of things to begin programming, trusting that missing parts are easily explained when needed.
+There are several better tutorials, but I find even the shortest of those tag too long.
+[Why The Lucky Stiff's](http://mislav.uniqpath.com/poignant- guide/book/chapter-1.html) is an excellent one and far from dry, but it's long (still recommend it though!).

+My attempt is to cover the least amount of knowledge to begin programming, trusting that missing parts are easily explained when needed.
 So, lets get started!

 ### Notations used